-With the tip number 4 is closely related the self-confidence.
-Whenever we think that we’re not whole (which is most of the times for most of the people), then we quickly negate our opinions.
+With tip number 4 is closely related the self-confidence.
+Whenever we think that we’re not whole (which is most of the time for most of the people), then we quickly negate our opinions.

 You might have parents who don’t believe in you and your dreams.
 Or you’ve not heard compliments often, so you began to think that there is nothing you’re good at.
 Or maybe your ex-classmates were making fun of you in high school.
 Or you’ve had a relationship where the partner treated you poorly, and you stopped valuing yourself.

 Many little things influence the way we perceive ourselves.

 But one thing is for sure, if you lack a healthy sense of yourself, then you let other people affect you and sometimes even choose the way you live for you.
 Thus, it’s essential to do some inner work so you can build healthy self-confidence.